Bosch RA1171 Router Table Review 2024 – Pros, Cons, & Verdict

 The dual dust ports are a huge selling point for many people, and the logical way it is built for ease and efficiency makes them appreciate it even more.
 It is sturdy, the instructions are straightforward.
 The metal legs only helped its approval ratings.

 As we mentioned, the countersunk leveling screws and the fact that the units came with the plates already out of level were significant issues.
 Some users preferred that it came with the plates ready to go and an easier way to true them before use.
 And this made some question the overall quality of the product.

 With a few small exceptions, the Bosch RA1171 is a home run in the world of routing tables for both amateur and professional applications.
 It is lightweight, very mobile, small in size, and has plenty of attractive features designed with the user in mind.
-On a whole, it maximizes efficiency and ensures smooth, precise cuts.
+On the whole, it maximizes efficiency and ensures smooth, precise cuts.
 The stable base, the sturdy design, and the dual dust ports make it a superior model.

-What holds it back from being a perfect product are the countersunk leveling screws and the fact that the units sometimes come with the plates already out of level.
+What holds it back from being a perfect product are the countersunk leveling screws and the fact that the units sometimes come with plates already out of level.